dcmnts/isosplit-paper/isosplit.md

 ```
 <figcaption>

 Algorithm 1: Isocut tests whether a 1D sampling of datapoints arises from a multi-modal distribution.
 In the case where the unimodality hypothesis is rejected, an optimal cutpoint is found that separates regions of relatively high density.
-Details on the `ks_adj`, `isotonic_updown` and `isotonic_downup` functions are provided in the appendix.
+Details on the `isotonic_updown`, `isotonic_downup`, and `ks_adj` functions are provided in the [Appendix A](#appendix-a) and [Appendix XXXXX](#appendix-xxxxx)).

 </figcaption>
 </figure>